-The exact length of a youth soccer game, particularly the youngest age groups is sometimes determined by the individual town or county league, but here are the recommended lengths of soccer games for kids, shown here in this table, and listed below.
+The exact length of a youth soccer game, particularly the youngest age groups is sometimes determined by the individual town or county league, but here are the recommended lengths of soccer games for kids, shown in the table above and again listed below.

 The official FIFA rules say halftime should not exceed 15 minutes and that is the standard by which the majority of the world plays for full-sided soccer matches.
 For youth soccer halftime is usually only 10 minutes for the older kids and only 5 minutes for the youngest aged groups of soccer players.